PedroMilanezAlmeida/ezDAFi/README.md

 #### Processing time

--   Depends on the number of centroids to be used
+-   Depends on the number of centroids to be used;
--   First run can take a few minutes to install required R packages
+-   First run can take a few minutes to install required R packages.
--   Since data are saved to hard disk, it may run slow on some older systems

 #### Known Bugs